lars50053N/gravity_sand/README.md

 ### Automatic Mode

 In Automatic Mode, the gravity is automatically gathered from the gravity acting on the devices sensors.
-Tilt and rotate your phone and watch the sand fall in a different direction.
+Tilt and rotate your phone and watch the sand fall in a different direction!

 ## Other Controls